Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 The All-Important HEPA Filter

-How have we made it this far without talking about the HEPA filter!
+How have I made it this far without talking about the HEPA filter!
 It’s an absolute must-have for dealing with pets

 What is a HEPA filter you ask?